patbarron/u1100/README.md

 if I were to implement something, I have no way to even guess if it's working or not.
-I do have a hobbyist distribution [directly from Unisys and everything] of OS2200, but I do not know if it will run on the 1100/80 configuration I want to target with this project.
+I do have a hobbyist distribution [directly from Unisys and everything] of OS2200, but I do not know if it will run on the 1100/80 configuration I originally wanted to target with this project.
 If I can someday find an old OS1100 or EXEC-8 boot tape, I'm much more likely to make progress on this....)

 Update - September 2024...
 This long-mothballed project has been on my mind again recently.
-Unisys has stopped distributing OS2200 Express, and has stopped renewing PS/2200 emulator licenses for existing users (they were previously only providing license keys that were valid for a year at a time and thus had to be renewed annually), , so I no longer have that crutch to lean on...
+Unisys has stopped distributing OS2200 Express, and has stopped renewing PS/2200 emulator licenses for existing users (they were previously only providing license keys that were valid for a year at a time and thus had to be renewed annually), so I no longer have that crutch to lean on...
 It's not clear what progress can be made without some form of OS1100 boot tape image.
 There is a small program that is distributed with David William Nixon's [1100/40 (1110) emulator](https://sites.google.com/view/univacemulators/110040), that could